-LIFE CO2SAND: Improving sandy substrates with clay
+LIFE CO2SAND: Enhancing sandy soils with clay

-Benefits of clay
+The benefits of clay integration

 Period